jackczen/ultimate-tic-tac-toe/README.md

 ```
 python game.py
 ```
-To specify the agent type of Player X, use the option `-x`.
-Likewise, use the option `-o` to specify the agent type of Player O. Currently, the supported agent types are `RandomAgent`, `HumanAgent`, and `MiniMaxAgent`.
+To specify the agent type of Player X, use the option `-x <TYPE>`.
+Likewise, use the option `-o <TYPE>` to specify the agent type of Player O. Currently, the supported agent types are `RandomAgent`, `HumanAgent`, and `MiniMaxAgent`.

 If the `HumanAgent` type is specified, the graphical interface will be displayed automatically so that the user can make moves.
 However, to visualize a game between any two agents, use the flag `-g`.

-To run simulate several games successively, use the option `-n`.
+To run simulate several games successively, use the option `-n <INTEGER>`.

 ### MiniMaxAgent
 Each `MiniMaxAgent` has an [evaluation functions](https://en.wikipedia.org/wiki/Evaluation_function) and a search depth.
-The evaluation function for Player X can be specified by the option `--xe`, and the evaluation function for Player O can be specified by the option `--oe`.
+The evaluation function for Player X can be specified by the option `--xe <NAME>`, and the evaluation function for Player O can be specified by the option `--oe <NAME>`.
 The currently supported evaluation functions are
 ```
 count_wins                  Sums the values of terminal sub-boards, where X wins are valued as
                             +1, O wins are valued as -1, and ties are valued as 0.